ipoerner/largo/README.md

     Spawns a new Docker container for a given project, mounts the project source tree to the your home directory within the Docker container and brings you to a login shell.

+    If the container is still present from previous runs, restarts the container and attaches to it.

     Invoke this script from somewhere within your projects source repository.

 * examples